Treacherous/treacherous-knockout/readme.md

 There are 3 flavours in the dist dir:

 * `treacherous-knockout.js`         - Contains only treacherous-knockout and no dependencies for use with module loaders
-* `treacherous-knockout.all.js`     - Contains treacherous + treacherous-knockout and all dependencies (including bluebird, knockout, etc)
+* `treacherous-knockout.testable.js`- This is purely output for karma to test
-* `treacherous-knockout.browser.js` - Contains treacherous-knockout which works without modules for browser usage
+* `treacherous-knockout.browser.js` - Contains treacherous-knockout which works without modules for browser usage, still requires knockout included on page.

 The reason there are 3 flavours is because some people will use this in a non-module aware browser scenario, and `treacherous.all.js` will contain everything for it to just work, it is also